apache/storm/docs/Serialization.md

 Storm uses [Kryo](https://github.com/EsotericSoftware/kryo) for serialization.
 Kryo is a flexible and fast serialization library that produces small serializations.

-By default, Storm can serialize primitive types, strings, byte arrays, ArrayList, HashMap, HashSet, and the Clojure collection types.
+By default, Storm can serialize primitive types, strings, byte arrays, ArrayList, HashMap, and HashSet.
 If you want to use another type in your tuples, you'll need to register a custom serializer.

 ### Dynamic typing